DaycareIQ/blog.daycareiq.com/_posts/2015-04-08-Licensed-vs-Unlicensed-Child-Care-|-What-Is-The-Difference.md

 ##What About Family Day Homes?

 Family day homes are child care facilities that care for 6 or less children in a private home.
-They are not required to be licensed by the province, but are regulated by an approved family day home agency.
+They are not required to be licensed by the province, but many are regulated by an approved family day home agency.
 They have their own set of standards to follow which can be found [here](http://humanservices.alberta.ca/documents/family-day-home-standards-manual.pdf).
+Private day homes also exist - they aren't part of an agency and are technically considered a private babysitter.

-Come back soon for our upcoming post dedicated to family day homes!!!
+See our dedicated post to day homes [here](https://blog.daycareiq.com/2015-Approved-Family-Day-Homes/)!